Why Did A Solar Eclipse Save George Davidson’s Life In Alaska?

 The event, which occurred on 30 October 1207 BC, is mentioned in the Bible and could have consequences for the chronology of the ancient world.

 Ancient people studied solar eclipses regularly.
 Our ancestors were so impressed that some ancient solar eclipses re-wrote history.
 There were also moments when the darkness of the skies was seen as an omen or sign from God.
-Some ancient solar eclipses have stayed in the memory of people for generations.
+Some ancient solar eclipses have stayed in people's memory for generations.

 Some civilizations found solar eclipses very frightening, and this fact saved George Davidson's life.